 You could build a house without first finalizing the blueprints, but in doing so, you might end up with a house of questionable structural integrity; similarly, taking some time to think carefully about the design of your relational database before implementing it can save you a lot of trouble in the long run.

 All this might seem daunting if you’ve only just begun learning about relational databases, or even if you’ve already built a couple of databases and encountered some challenges.
-Fortunately, there are several design principles you can follow that will help you build better databases.
+In this tutorial, we’ll cover several design principles that you can follow to help you build better databases.

 What is a "well-designed" database?